Status Update, Hashtag, Like, Tweet, Retweet, Instagram, Message, Check-In, and Share.

 These are all social media actions that can truly impact any case.
 Most clients don’t know when they walk into an attorney’s office and begin litigation that each piece of information on their social media accounts is discoverable.
 These pit falls often come into play in personal injury and family law cases.

-For example, I had a colleague who tried a personal injury case and the plaintiff had “checked-in” to a paintball field days after his alleged injury and continuously “checked-in” to the gym with “#killingit.”
+Additionally, I had a colleague who tried a personal injury case and the plaintiff had “checked-in” to a paintball field days after his alleged injury and continuously “checked-in” to the gym with “#killingit.”
 Needless to say, that Plaintiff was zeroed out on damages, despite the Defendant being at fault for the accident.

 As attorneys, it is our obligation to warn our clients of these dangers within social media, but also to not engage in any ethical violations.
 The first thing I tell my family law clients is to either censor their social media accounts moving forward or to make them inactive during the pendency of any case.
 However, I also warn my clients to not delete any accounts, as that is considered spoliation.
 If someone intentionally destroys their social media account, such as deleting the entirety of their Facebook with litigation on the horizon, the Court could potentially sanction the Client for this destruction of evidence.